 You have a PhD in law or political science and are interested in studying the current transformation of European security policies?
 Then apply for a position as a postdoctoral researcher in our interdisciplinary group.

 IN A NUTSHELL

-Against this backdrop, the borderlines project seeks to reveal the new 'borderlines' of European security with a view to unraveling the underlying governance trends of security-related policies and instruments at the European level.
+Against this backdrop, the borderlines sets out to disentangle the new legal and policy features of European security, principally border control and cybersecurity, and seeks to explain how these features reconfigure the governance architecture in place.
 This comprehensive governance investigation rests on an interdisciplinary research design, combining legal analysis with political science research tools.

 Photo credit: Dean Hochmann.
 License: CC BY 2.0